Immigration to Portugal: 2020–present

 Immigration steadily increased in the 2020s.
 At the beginning of 2020, 590,348 foreigners lived in the country; their number increased to 781,915 at the end of 2022.
 The population increased from 5.7% to 7.5% in 3 years.
 From December 2019 to December 2022, the number of foreigners increased by 32.4%.

 From 2020 to 2022, some 205,909 people emigrated, continuing the emigration recorded since 2014.
 This means that 2.0% of the 2019 population left the country in those years, but 60.2% did so temporarily.

 In 2023 Portugal was the European Union country with the most emigrants in relative terms.
 In the prior 20 years,15 per cent of the population emigrated.
 Portugal had the highest proportion of emigrants in Europe and ranked eighth globally in terms of the percentage of its population who left.

 In early 2023, Portugal regularized some 113,000 CPLP citizens residing in the country.
 By September the number of Portuguese-speaking immigrants who had received an "authorization of residence," valid for one year and automatically renewed for those with a clean criminal record, had reached 151,000, of whom 75% were Brazilians.
 It was reported that in February 2023 around 300,000 foreigners who lived in Portugal were awaiting regularization due to SEF's inability to process them.
 By November, the number had reached 700,000.

 In July 2023 the Portuguese government sent officials to recruit workers in India, Morocco, Timor-Leste and Cabo Verde.

 The Portuguese government introduced, after the 2008 financial crisis, measures aimed at attracting foreign capital.
-In particular, they offered the Non-habitual residency (NHR) taxation law (2009), the Portuguese Golden Visa law (2012), and the Sephardi Nationality Act (2015).
+In particular, they offered the Non-habitual residency (NHR) taxation law (2009), the residence permit for investment program (2012), and the Sephardi Nationality Act (2015).
 All three programs were eliminated by the end of 2024.